Millard Sheets: Career

 During World War II, he was an artist-correspondent for Life and the United States Army Air Forces in India and Burma.
 Many of his works from this period document the scenes of famine, war, and death that he witnessed.
 His wartime experience also informed his post-war art for a number of years, where while painting in California and Mexico in the 1940s his work followed dark hues and depressing subjects.
 After the 1950s his style shifted toward brighter colors and subjects from his worldwide travels.

 Watercolor and oil painting were only part of Sheets's art career.
 Through his teaching at Chouinard Art Institute, Otis Art Institute, Scripps College and other institutions, hundreds of artists learned how to paint, and were then guided into art careers.
 He directed the art exhibition at the Los Angeles County Fair for many years and brought world-class work to Southern California.
 During the Great Depression, he joined forces with Edward Bruce to hire artists for the Public Works of Art Project, the first New Deal art project.
 In 1946, he served as a president of the California Water Color Society.
 In later years, he worked as an architect, illustrator, muralist, printmaker, and art exhibition juror.

 Outside of California, he took on commissions for the Detroit Public Library, the Mayo Clinic, the dome of the National Shrine, the University of Notre Dame library, the Hilton Hotel in Honolulu, and the Mercantile National Bank in Dallas.

 In 1953, Sheets was appointed director of Otis Art Institute (later named Otis College of Art and Design).
 Under his leadership, the school's academic program was restructured to offer BFA and MFA degrees, and a ceramics department was created, headed by Peter Voulkos.
 During that time, a ceramics building, gallery, library, and studio wing were completed.
 By the time Sheets left Otis in 1962, the form and direction of the college had changed dramatically.

 Millard Sheets Art Center

 The Millard Sheets Art Center first began as the Fine Arts Program of the Los Angeles County Fair in 1922.
 The 20,000+ square-foot art center was built in 1937 by the Works Progress Administration to house the program, the first major gallery dedicated solely to art in Los Angeles County.
 Each year, the gallery provided visitors to the Los Angeles County Fair with access to art work found throughout the world.
 In 1994 the building was dedicated to Millard Sheets, and in 2013 was identified by Fairplex as the home for year-round art education and exhibitions and is currently a part of The Learning Centers at Fairplex.

 Work

-The Word of Life mural at the Hesburgh Library, colloquially known as "Touchdown Jesus".
+The Word of Life mural at Notre Dame's Hesburgh Library, colloquially known as "Touchdown Jesus".